2019 Monster Energy NASCAR Cup Series: Race reports

 William Byron started on pole.
 Jimmie Johnson spun and collected Erik Jones, sending him to the garage.
 Kyle Larson won the first stage while Chase Elliott won the second stage.
 Elliott slid head-on into the wall on the restart.
-Ryan Newman spun into the wall along with Denny Hamlin as Daniel Suarez slammed the wall and spun.
+Ryan Newman spun into the wall along with Denny Hamlin as Daniel Suárez slammed the wall and spun.
 Chase Elliott was able to drive from the back to take the lead from Kevin Harvick and hold off teammate Alex Bowman for his third win of the season.
 Kurt Busch, Newman, Aric Almirola, and Jones were eliminated from the Playoffs.